Climax (band): Subsequent career

-In 1972, subsequent to the release of these singles, the group's album Climax Featuring Sonny Geraci finally appeared.
-In addition to the core band members (and at-the-time unofficial member Stevenson), musicians who contributed to the album included bassists Joe Osborn, Steve La Fever, Reinie Press, and Joe Bellamy; keyboardist Larry Knechtel; additional drummers John Raines and Earl Palmer; percussionist Alan Estes; and Gordon MacKinnon, who performed double reed and woodwind solos.
+In 1972, the group's album Climax Featuring Sonny Geraci finally appeared.
+In addition to the core band members (and at-the-time unofficial member Stevenson), musicians who contributed to the album included bassists Joe Osborn, Steve La Fever, Reinie Press, and Joe Bellamy, keyboardist Larry Knechtel, additional drummers John Raines and Earl Palmer, percussionist Alan Estes, and Gordon MacKinnon, who performed double reed and woodwind solos.
 In spite of the success of "Precious and Few", the album barely made it into the top 200 portion of the Billboard 200 sales chart, peaking at No. 177.

-"Walking in the Georgia Rain" was issued with the artist name displayed as "Sonny Geraci and Climax".
+Following "Rock and Roll Heaven," the group's next single, "Walking in the Georgia Rain," was issued with the artist name displayed as "Sonny Geraci and Climax".
 A short time later, an article appeared in Billboard stating that the group had recorded four new tracks with producer Steve Cropper, and "It's Gonna Get Better" was the first track issued from the session.
-"It's Gonna Get Better" was issued as being performed by Sonny Geraci and Climax.
+"It's Gonna Get Better" was also issued as being performed by Sonny Geraci and Climax.
 The rare stock copy has another of the Cropper-produced tracks, "Let This Song Through" (written by Stevenson), on the flip side.
 The other new tracks recorded with Cropper were left in the can, as "It's Gonna Get Better" proved to be the final Climax release.

 Keyboard player Johnny Stevenson also scored a solo release issued as Rocky Road 30065, pairing "The Great Campaign" (an instrumental written by Stevenson) with an instrumental version of "If It Feels Good, Do It".

-During Climax's run with Rocky Road, they charted four top 5 records in Hawaii: "Precious and Few", "Life and Breath", "Walking in the Georgia Rain" and "Caroline This Time".
+During Climax's run with Rocky Road, they charted four top 5 records in Hawaii: "Precious and Few", "Life and Breath", "Caroline This Time" and "Walking in the Georgia Rain."

+The song “Precious and Few” was featured in season 17 of the hit the CBS television show NCIS.
+TJL Media Archives in 2023 released the PBS television appearance of Sonny Geraci as a solo artist performing “Precious and Few” which was Sonny’s last national television performance.

 Legacy/Aftermath

 Some industry insiders felt Climax should have been far more successful than they actually were.
 The lack of a solid, powerful marketing and managing organization hurt the band when their follow-up "Life and Breath" was not given enough attention and funding to break through.
-After "Life and Breath" fizzled, the label was not ready to release the band's only album, Climax featuring Sonny Geraci during "Precious and Few"'s climb up the charts, which eroded the band's popularity and market edge.
+After "Life and Breath" fizzled, the label did little to promote the band's only album, Climax featuring Sonny Geraci, which eroded the band's popularity and market edge.
 Yet, in spite of that, "Precious and Few" was a popular selection for proms and weddings, according to a 2011 interview with Geraci.

 Nims, the band's principal songwriter and guitarist, died on March 31, 2000, at age 56, after suffering a stroke.
-Guttman died from a traffic accident on January 7, 2003 at the age of 55/56.
+Guttman died from a traffic accident on January 7, 2003, at the age of 55/56.
 Geraci died on February 5, 2017, at the age of 70.